githubfan23445/pxt-arcade/docs/advanced-stream.md

         "imageUrl": "/static/advanced-stream/7-R5hpDJHqE.jpg"
     },
     {
-        "name": "Color Changing World",
-        "description": "Join Richard, Joey, and Vivian as we explore color!
-We're starting the basis of a game where the colors change when you walk through a door.", "youTubeId": "0sDq7w1rGLc",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/0sDq7w1rGLc.jpg"
-    },
-    {
         "name": "Using Dialogs",
         "description": "Join Richard, Daryl, Joey, Shannon, and Vivian as they make a point-and-click game with dialogs!", "youTubeId": "jskoofU4MiA",
         "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
         "imageUrl": "/static/advanced-stream/jskoofU4MiA.jpg"
-    },
-    {
-        "name": "Ghosts on a Train",
-        "description": "Join Richard, Daryl, Vivian, and Shannon as they make a game with a cat on a train with a bunch of ghosts!
-There isn't a ton of coding in this one, but it's pretty useful if you've ever wondered how to make a sprite move between rooms.", "youTubeId": "QrCsFRg5ArA",
-        "youTubePlaylistId": "PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT",
-        "imageUrl": "/static/advanced-stream/QrCsFRg5ArA.jpg"
     },
     {
         "name": "Robot Buddy",